Sunday, February 25, 2024

 The Republican has not said when he'll make his decision.
 Baker has consistently been one of the most popular governors in the country over the past six years and led Healey in the survey 31% to 28%, with 34% of the poll registered voters undecided.

-The sentence was copied from the last quoted paragraph of the previous WBUR story about Charlie Baker's decision to become a candidate for Governor.
+This sentence was copied from the last quoted paragraph of the previous WBUR story about Charlie Baker's decision to become a candidate for Governor.

 Baker has consistently been one of the most popular governors in the country over the past six years and led [MA Attorney General Maura] Healey in the survey 31% to 28%, with 34% of the poll registered voters undecided.

-Uploaded June 19, 2019 Uploaded October 18, 2022
+Uploaded June 19, 2019

 Both candidates lost for the same reason.
 There was a massive amount of voter fraud against President Trump in 2020 and a massive amount of voter fraud against Kari Lake in 2022.